 38. Will someone from HACC be appointed to monitor our progress to make sure we stay prepared?

 The provost, currently Suzanne O'Hop, and the director of institutional effectiveness, Lynold McGhee, will be closely monitoring HACC's assessment efforts.
 It is also important that all of HACC is invested in assessment.

 39. Are there areas of HACC that are still a concern?

 Some individuals are not aware they are already using assessment in their daily work.
 They may not be aware the term "assessment" applies to them.

 Assessment is not just for academic areas.
 Assessment is performance evaluation and a plan to improve.
 This applies to every unit in HACC.
 It adds up to institutional effectiveness.

 40. What is the likelihood of HACC losing its Middle States accreditation?

 It is Middle States' goal to help the institution meet the Requirements and Standards established by the institutions within the higher education community.
-It is not Middle States' intent to punish institutions or their students, but it is Middle States' obligation to ensure that the institution has the capacity to meet its goals and the expectations of the constituents it serves.
+It is not Middle States' intent to punish institutions or their students.
+It is Middle States' obligation to ensure the institution has the capacity to meet its goals and the expectations of the constituents it serves.